Create environment variables

 • With the Netlify API, use createEnvVars to create a new shared environment variable.
 Review our Get Started with Netlify API guide to learn more.

 Variables set at the team level are shared by all sites owned by the team.
-Only team Owners can read and access shared variables through the Netlify UI, CLI, and API.
+Only Team Owners can read and access shared variables through the Netlify UI, CLI, and API.

 If a shared environment variable and a site environment variable exist with the same key name and scope, the site environment variable’s contextual values take precedence in each deploy context.
 Review the overrides section to learn more.